dsagman/picat/readme_v2.md

 hakank: What did you try that didn't work?

 - `acyclic_term` "This predicate is true if Term is acyclic, meaning that Term does not contain itself."
 I don't know what this means in terms of a term (how is a term a graph?) or when I would use it.
-hakank: Beside from porting some Prolog programs that use this, I've never used it.
+And I'm not alone.
+Hakan notes: "Beside from porting some Prolog programs that use this, I've never used it."

 - `list_to_and(List) = Conj` I understand that this turns a list into a conjunction of facts separated by and (`,`).
 For example: